 NC State values the career development of every student.
-The Students Moving Forward career-program is specifically designed for NC State students who identify as being on the autism spectrum/Asperger’s.
+The Students Moving Forward career-program is specifically designed for NC State students who identify as Autistic/being on the autism spectrum.
 Each fall and spring semester, we engage our students in critical career development competencies and connect them with employers who value neurodiversity.
-Students do not need to have an official diagnosis to join and may participate on an as-needed basis.
+Students do not need to have an official diagnosis of autism to join and may participate on an as-needed basis.

 What We Do

 Students Moving Forward (1) provides evidenced-based career guidance for students who are Autistic/on the autism spectrum; (2) cultivates a sense of community for students and strengthens their social and professional networks; and (3) helps students obtain and successfully navigate paid, degree-related internships and full-time post-graduate opportunities.

 During the fall and spring semesters, students participate in a total of 10 group meetings (five per semester).
 Each meeting has its own topic and frequently hosts guest speakers from various industries and organizations that actively support neurodiversity.